Battle of Baisi: Flight of Murong Bao

 Despite the victory at Baisi, there were Wei deserters from the battle who returned to their territory and spread rumours that Tuoba Gui had been defeated.
 More rebellions broke out in Jinyang and Yinguan, but in the end, they were all swiftly put down and Tuoba Gui resumed his siege on Zhongshan.
 On 25 March, a Yan official made an attempt on Murong Bao's life to install Murong Lin as the new emperor, but failed.
 Nonetheless, when Murong Long wanted to lead soldiers out to fight on multiple occasions, Bao hesitated due to Lin's interventions.
-On 24 April, he negotiated peace with Wei, but after agreeing, he regretted the decision, and on 26 April, Tuoba Gui besieged Zhongshan again.
+On 24 April, he negotiated peace with Wei, but after agreeing, he regretted the decision and recanted, so on 26 April, Tuoba Gui besieged Zhongshan again.

 That night, Murong Lin tried to assassinate Murong Bao, but after he was foiled, he fled and disappeared into the western hills.
 Murong Bao was worried that Lin was planning to rebel at the old capital of Longcheng.
 Murong Hui was also supposed to bring reinforcements out from Longcheng to Zhongshan, but he intentionally delayed and only reached Ji in the end.
 Thus, on 27 April, Murong Bao abandoned Zhongshan with more than 10,000 riders and most of his family members.
 They moved north to Ji, where Murong Hui was expecting them.
 There, they defeated a Wei army sent to pursue them, but due to the lingering issue of succession, a short but bloody civil war soon ensued between Murong Bao and Murong Hui.